-Coronavirus: Australian PM orders pubs, gyms and casinos closed from midday Monday
+Coronavirus: Australian PM orders pubs, gyms and casinos closed from midday

 Life in Australia will change drastically from today due to dramatic measures introduced to stop the spread of coronavirus.

-However some say the Prime Minister is still not going far enough, with calls to "shut Australia down" to stop the potentially deadly infection spreading and reports of discord among state premiers.
+However, some say the Prime Minister is still not going far enough, with calls to "shut Australia down" to stop the potentially deadly infection spreading and reports of discord among state premiers.

 READ MORE: